Netflix/security_monkey/docs/docker.md

 Docker Instructions
 ===================

-The docker-compose.yml file describes the SecurityMonkey environment.
-This is intended for local development with the intention of deploying SecurityMonkey containers with a Docker Orchestration tool like Kubernetes.
+The `docker-compose.yml` file describes the SecurityMonkey environment.
+This is intended for local development with the intention of deploying Security Monkey containers with a Docker Orchestration tool like Kubernetes.

-The Dockerfile builds SecurityMonkey into a container with several different entrypoints.
-These are for the different responsibilities SecurityMonkey has.
-Also, the docker/nginx/Dockerfile file is used to build an NGINX container that will front the API, serve the static assets, and provide TLS.
+The `Dockerfile` builds Security Monkey into a container with several different entrypoints.
+These are for the different responsibilities Security Monkey has.
+Also, the `docker/nginx/Dockerfile` file is used to build an NGINX container that will front the API, serve the static assets, and provide TLS.

 Quick Start:
 ------------